 About 8 weeks before my test, I got bursitis in my left shoulder.
 I knew that I wouldn’t be able to do the test without complete range of motion, so I went to the sports doc immediately in addition to talking to homeopaths about natural treatments.
 And I ROCKED those treatments.
 I drank so much water (with a few drops of apple cider vinegar), I took a handful of supplements 3 times a day, I took ibuprofen prophylactically, I drank protein shakes twice a day, and I did all the rehab strength and stretching exercises that the sports doc recommended.
 I did E V E R Y T H I N G !!!
 And guess what?
 I got better fast!
 By the time of the test, I was fully healed, and my body was nourished and hydrated and ready to go!

-I knew I wasn’t going to have a chance to eat much during the day, but that I’d be burning calories like a madwoman, so I brought bite-sized snacks so that I could run to my gym back for a swig of water and a bite of a snack.
-I brought things that I knew that I would like, so that I didn’t have to force some kind of health nugget down my gullet when my body was deeply craving oreos.
-I just brought a couple of oreos.
-I also brought a couple of Kind bars, some berries, and some yogurt covered pretzels.
+I knew I wasn’t going to have a chance to eat much during test day, but that I’d be burning calories like a madwoman!
+So, I brought bite-sized snacks that I could run and grab quickly between rounds.
+I brought things that I knew that I would like, that wouldn’t cause inflammation (low sugar, no gluten) so that I wouldn’t cramp up, and that wouldn’t make my stomach get upset.

-I also knew that I would be sweating . . . a lot!
+I also knew that I would be sweating . . .
+A LOT!
 I needed more than just water to drink since I would be losing electrolytes.
 Personally, I love coconut water, so that’s what I brought.
-Others brought gatorade or pedialyte.
-When my grandfather was working his summers off laying asphault in the searing Texas summer heat, he would bring a jar of pickle juice to replace his electrolytes.
-Whatever floats your boat.
-Just make sure that you don’t only bring water.
+Others brought KSP or Nuun tabs (#BERP!), Gatorade, or Pedialyte.
+When my grandfather was working his summers off laying asphalt in the searing Texas summer heat, he would bring a jar of pickle juice to replace his electrolytes.
+Whatever floats your boat!
+Just make sure that you have something to replenish your electrolytes!

 I took it easy

 Yes, I know I just got done talking about how I trained my bonbon off, but about 3 days before the test, I stopped.
 I took three days off before the test to make sure that my muscles were fully recovered.
-I did some very light stretching, and I still took my dog for a walk, but I didn’t do anything strenuous.
-I made sure I got plenty of sleep and was drinking lots and lots of water to flush any toxins out of my system.
+I did some very light mobility & stretching, and I still took my dog for a walk, but I didn’t do anything strenuous.
+I made sure I got plenty of sleep and was drinking LOTS and LOTS of water to flush any toxins out of my system.

 I hope this is helpful for you as you prepare for the upcoming test!
-I can’t wait to see the smiles on all of your faces when you find out that you’ve passed – it’s an incredible feeling!
+I can’t wait to see the smiles on all of your faces when you find out you’ve done it!
+You made it all the way through!
+It’s an incredible feeling!

 While I have you, here are a few housekeeping points:

 - Your permission to test form must be signed by Jason and turned in 1-week before test day.
-The permission to test form can be found on the last page of your curriculum, which you received in your enrollment package.
-If you do not have a copy of the curriculum, be sure to ask for one at the front desk.
+The permission to test form can be found at the front desk.

-- On test day, you must wear a Lions Krav Maga T-shirt for the picture at the end.
-If you are planning to bring more than one shirt, they do not both have to be Lions shirts… just one.
+- On test day, you must wear a Lions Krav Maga T-shirt.
+If you are planning to bring more than one shirt, make sure they are Lions shirts.